OSSnewb/Archive/README.md

 - take a 10 minutes
 2. Pay the money for take a subway
 3. After take off the subway wait the school bus
+- There are a lot of people waiting, so have to go in advance.